StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 - [StackState CloudFormation template](#stackstate-template-deployment) - Download the StackState CloudFormation template to integrate into your own deployment workflow.

 {% hint style="info" %}
-For environments that require a workaround, advanced AWS users can refer to the [required AWS resources](#required-aws-resources) to build a custom template.
+For special environments where the CloudFormation template may not function correctly, advanced AWS users can refer to the [required AWS resources](#required-aws-resources) for a reference on all resources that must be manually created..

 **It is recommended to use the [StackState CloudFormation template](#stackstate-template-deployment) wherever possible** as this provides an easy upgrade path for future versions and reduces the maintenance burden.
 {% endhint %}

 #### Quick deployment

 The necessary resources can be deployed for one account in a single region using an automated CloudFormation template.

 The table below includes links to deploy the template in popular AWS regions.
 For any regions not listed, follow the steps described for the [StackState template deployment](#stackstate-template-deployment).